 Smart Capex has anticipated this need by allowing the inclusion of potential synergies between emerging technologies in business cases.

 The analytics revolution has hit the telecom industry and is already disrupting businesses operations.
 Ignoring the risk of underserving a changing market could severely hurt the competitive position of even the biggest historical players.
 While network operators face the risk of becoming mere commodity providers, wholesalers can take a leap by focusing on their CAPEX plans.
-Thanks to existing software, prediction of revenue can be modeled on the most granular level.
+Thanks to existing software, prediction of revenue can be modelled on the most granular level.
 Using a combination of external and internal data sources results in a significant uplift of investment return compared to an approach based on national or regional averaging.

 Wholesalers can also sharpen their position as true network specialists when anticipating future needs and mastering network prioritization.